We ask you, humbly, to help us.

 currently consists of almost 100 denominations, many centered in Utah and

 Missouri.
-Many consist of a single congregation and a few hundred or even fewer
+Many of these consist of a single congregation and a few hundred or even fewer

 members.
 Some broke away from the LDS church over matters of theology.
 Many